mikejford/sphero/README.markdown

 ```

 ## Pairing sphero with ubuntu
+Add your user to the `dialout` group
 ```
 $ sudo usermod -a -G dialout <user>
-$ sudo shutdown -r now
 ```

-Pair the sphero with the ubuntu bluetooth manager
+Then logout or restart your computer.
+Once your user is logged back in, pair the sphero with the ubuntu bluetooth manager.

+Once paired, you may now bind your sphero to a rfcomm port
 ```
 $ sudo hcitool scan
 Scanning ...